From April 10th to July 30th,Oct 1st to Dec 20th

 Generally speaking, there are three important elements for farming.
 They are soil, water and sunshine.
 First of all, you need to know if the soil is suitable for growing whatever you are going to plant.
 It has been said that the soil of this area in Minami Alps City is very suitable for growing various kinds of fruit.
 The soil has lots of gravels and dark color in this area and therefore it is very good for drainage.
 This way, the water can go inside the soil slowly and deeper to the roots of the trees.
 The gravels work as a filter when it rains.

 Secondly, you need to know if you can bring in enough water to your farm.
 Luckily, we have a good irrigation system with a huge number of waterways.
-Actually, about 350 years ago, a very well- known canal called "Tokushima Canal" was created in this area where farmers can bring water through a lot of waterways.
-This canal is 40 km length from the Midai River.
-Rice farmers had a very hard time until the canal was created because of water shortages during summer almost every year.
+Actually, about 350 years ago, a very well- known weir called "Tokushima Weir" was created in this area where farmers can bring water through a lot of waterways.
+This weir is 18km length from the Midai River.
+Rice farmers had a very hard time until the weir was created because of water shortages during summer almost every year.
 This area has been known for having very little rain all year round.
 That's part of the reason why many farmers grow cherries.
 The water shortage can be helpful for growing some fruit including cherries, but it is very negative for growing rice.

 Now, along this canal, we have a little walkway with a huge number of Japanese cherry blossom trees and it has been designated as one of the top 500 most beautiful walkways in Japan.